Language selection

 Development

 For over 3 decades, Canada has funded projects designed and implemented by small, local civil-society organizations through the Canada Fund for Local Initiatives (CFLI).
-In recent years, Canada has supported local Maldivian organizations working to protect Maldives’ environment, promote women’s rights and advance media freedom.
+In recent years, Canada has supported local Maldivian organizations working to protect Maldives’ environment, and promote women’s rights.

-Through the deployment of Canadian expertise, Canada is helping strengthen the capacity of the Maldivian government with respect to climate negotiations and environmental data collection.
+Through the deployment of Canadian expertise, Canada has helped strengthen the capacity of the Maldivian government with respect to climate negotiations and environmental data collection.

-Maldives also benefits from Canadian international assistance through Canada’s support to multilateral and international non-governmental organizations, notably on the issue of irregular migration and climate change.
+Maldives also benefits from Canadian international assistance through Canada’s support to multilateral and international non-governmental organizations, notably on the issue of irregular migration and, climate change and adaptation.

 Related links